pineconedata/pineconedata.github.io/_posts/2024-04-11-basketball-data-acquisition.md

 - Basic programming knowledge is a plus.
 If you've never used Python before, then going through the [beginner's guide](https://wiki.python.org/moin/BeginnersGuide) first might be helpful.

 ## Dependencies
-This project depends on having Python, a package manager (such as `pip`), and the relevant packages (listed below) installed before moving forward.
+To follow along, you'll need [Python](https://www.python.org/) and a package manager such as [`pip`](https://pip.pypa.io/en/stable/).
+This project uses [JupyterLab](https://jupyter.org/) for notebook-based analysis, but the code can also run in another Python environment.

 ### Python
 This project depends on [Python](https://www.python.org), which is probably already installed on your computer if you're using a common OS.
 You can verify if Python is installed and which version is currently being used by running: